OUR

 Literature Programs

-Our Literature Programs commemorate and promote appreciation for Missouri’s rich literary heritage.
-By creating programs that bring greater awareness to local literature, we are encouraging reading for pleasure and expanding literary education for Missourians of all ages.
+Our Literature Programs commemorate and promote appreciation for our state’s rich literary heritage and engage Missourians in literature and reading.
+By creating learning opportunities that bring greater awareness to authors and literature from Missouri and beyond, we encourage reading for pleasure among Missourians of all ages to foster communities where literature thrives.

 Missouri Center for the Book